Thursday morning, January 28, 2021.

 I begin my day reading in Proverbs chapter 11.
 I have been in this chapter for two weeks.

 I am in search of wisdom.
+I do not have enough.

-I now see that this wisdom quest began in me in 1970.
+This wisdom quest began in me in 1970.
 Fifty years ago, almost exactly to this date, I became a follower of Jesus.

-And I changed my university major from music theory to philosophy.
+I changed my university major from music theory to philosophy.

 Philo-sophy.
 Literally, "the love of wisdom."